-* 1974, Romania
+* 1974, Sibiu, Romania

-Her most important exhibitions include: Marieta Chirulescu, Kunsthalle Lingen, Lingen, Germany (2014); Marieta Chirulescu, Meessen De Clercq, Brussels, Belgium (2013); Marieta Chirulescu, Kunstverein Nürnberg, Nuremberg, Germany (2011); Marieta Chirulescu, Kunsthalle Basel, Basel, Switzerland (2010); Marieta Chirulescu, Projektraum der Temporären Kunsthalle, Berlin, Germany (2009).
-Moreover, her work has been included in group exhibitions at institutions such as the Kunsthalle Wien, Vienna, Austria (2014); Malerei im Raum, Museum Folkwang, Essen, Germany (2013); Museum Bojmans Van Beuningen, Rotterdam, Netherlands (2012); Centre Européen d’Actions Artistiques Contemporaines, Strasbourg, France (2009); Kunstverein Nürnberg, Nuremberg, Germany (2005), among others.
+Her work has also been included in group exhibitions at institutions such as The Modern Institute, Glasgow (2017); Villa Medici, Rome (2016); Vienna Biennale 2015; Kunsthalle Wien, Vienna (2014); Museum Folkwang, Essen, Germany (2013); Museum Boijmans Van Beuningen, Rotterdam, the Netherlands (2012); CEEAC Centre Européen d’Actions Artistiques Contemporaines, Strasbourg, France; 2009 Kunstverein Nürnberg, Germany (2005), among others.

 Marieta Chirulescu currently lives and works in Berlin.